Wayne-HKUST/Reinforcement-Learning/README.md

 GU ZHIHAO -- 21140231

-HKUST--MAFS 5370--Reinforment Learning with Financial Apllications
+HKUST--MAFS 5370--Reinforment Learning with Financial Applications

 Here are the python code, pseudocode and report of Assignment 1.